 The Pensions Act 2004 requires trustees of pension schemes to have a certain level of knowledge and understanding of pensions.
 This is known as Trustee Knowledge and Understanding, or "TKU".
-The Pensions Regulator ("TPR") has issued a code of practice and guidance to set out what the level required should be and how trustees can gain the necessary level of TKU.
+In March 2024, the Pensions Regulator ("TPR") issued guidance about trustees required level of TKU and how this should be governed.

-The intention is that the standards set out in the code are consistent with how a well-run pension scheme would choose to meet its legal obligations, and therefore the Trustees of the Fund aim to ensure that all Trustees have appropriate levels of TKU and they regularly assess themselves and ensure any gaps identified (if any) are addressed.
-All Trustees of the Fund have successfully completed the online trustee training developed by TPR.
+The Trustees of the Fund aim to ensure that all Trustees have appropriate levels of TKU.
+The Trustees regularly assess themselves and ensure any gaps identified (if any) are addressed.